 - Animal Care.
 Proper care and respect must be given to vertebrate animals.
 The use of non-animal research methods and alternatives to animal research are strongly encouraged and must be explored before conducting a vertebrate animal project.
 The guiding principles for the use of animals in research includes the following “Four R’s”: Replace, Reduce, Refine, Respect.

 - Human Participant Protection.
 The highest priority is the health and well-being of the student researcher(s) and human participants.

 Scientific fraud and misconduct are not condoned at any level of research or competition.
 This includes plagiarism, forgery, use or presentation of other researcher’s work as one’s own and fabrication of data.
-Fraudulent projects will fail to qualify for competition in affiliated fairs and ISEF.
-Society for Science and the Public reserves the right to revoke recognition of a project subsequently found to have been fraudulent.
+Fraudulent projects will Fail to Qualify for competition in affiliated fairs and ISEF.
+Society for Science reserves the right to revoke recognition of a project subsequently found to have been fraudulent.